Create a production build locally

 Generate release Android Application Bundle (aab)

-Create a production build in .aab format by running Gradle's bundleRelease command:
+Navigate inside the android directory and create a production build in .aab format by running Gradle's bundleRelease command:

 Terminal